Vietnam.vn - Nền tảng quảng bá Việt Nam

 Polish Foreign Minister Radoslaw Sikorski and his Ukrainian counterpart Dmytro Kuleba at a meeting in Kiev.
-(Source: zdf.de) |
+(Source: zdf.de)

-New Polish Foreign Minister Sikorski affirmed: "...
+New Polish Foreign Minister Sikorski affirmed "...
 In this fierce conflict, Poland is on your side."
 In addition, Mr. Sikorski also called on Kiev's allies to mobilize their economies to support the Ukrainian army, which is fighting Russian forces.

 * Meanwhile, on the same day, December 22, the Swiss government announced that the country will join the European Union (EU) in extending sanctions against Russia.

 The Swiss Ministry of Economic Affairs, Education and Research has imposed additional sanctions on 61 individuals and 86 entities.
-The additional Swiss sanctions take effect on December 21.
+The additional Swiss sanctions take effect from December 21.
 However, the announcement did not specify whether Switzerland would impose sanctions in other areas.

 According to the EC, the ban on direct purchases of non-industrial diamonds from Russia will come into effect from January 1, 2024, followed by a phased ban on indirect imports from September 1, 2024.

 * Also on December 22, the European Commission (EC) pledged that Ukraine would receive an additional 500 generators .
-In the announcement, the EC said that Russia's attacks had damaged Ukraine's energy infrastructure, so an additional 500 generators would be delivered to Kiev, bringing the total number of generators sent to Ukraine to more than 5,500 "to ensure adequate energy supply and maintain the operation of essential services".
+In the announcement, the EC said that Russia's attacks had damaged Ukraine's energy infrastructure, so an additional 500 generators would be sent to Kiev, thereby bringing the total number of generators sent to Ukraine to more than 5,500 "to ensure adequate energy supply and maintain the operation of essential services".

 The new generators, sourced from EU emergency reserve facilities in Poland, have a capacity of 12.5 to 1,000 kVA and are capable of supplying electricity to entire hospitals in the event of a power outage.